Resettlement

 If UNHCR determines that a case should be resettled, it is submitted to a resettlement country for its consideration.

-The resettlement country makes the final decision concerning the resettlement of a refugee and not UNHCR.
+The resettlement country makes the final decision concerning the resettlement of a refugee, not UNHCR.
 Each resettlement country has its own regulations and procedures for the resettlement of refugees and therefore reserves the right to accept or reject a refugee.

-Step 1: The refugee’s case is submitted to the most suitable resettlement country as determined by UNHCR.
+Step 1: The refugee’s case is submitted to the most suitable resettlement country, as determined by UNHCR, that has allocated resettlement places for refugees in Kenya.

-Step 2: The authorities of the resettlement country will conduct their own interview(s). these authorities will make their own assessment for the case.
+Step 2: The authorities of the resettlement country conduct their own interview(s).
+These authorities make their own assessment of the case.

 Step 3: A final decision is issued to the refugee by the resettlement country.

-Step 4: If approved by the resettlement country, each family member will undergo medical screening and security clearances.
-Medical examinations will be arranged by IOM.
+Step 4: If approved by the resettlement country, each family member undergoes medical screening and security clearances.
+Medical examinations are arranged by the International Organization for Migration (IOM), except for refugees being resettled to Australia, as the Australian Government has engaged a private company to provide these services.

-Step 5: A cultural orientation is arranged by the resettlement country and IOM.
+Step 5: A cultural orientation is arranged by the resettlement country and IOM, except for refugees being resettled to Australia, as the Australian Government has engaged a private company to provide these services.

-Step 6: Travel arrangements are made by IOM upon receiving notice from the resettlement country.
+Step 6: Travel arrangements are made by IOM upon receiving notice from the resettlement country, except for refugees being resettled to Australia, as the Australian Government has engaged a private company to provide these services.

-The entire resettlement process is complex and takes a long time.
-Different cases are also processed at different timelines depending on many factors.
+The entire resettlement process is complex and takes a considerable amount of time.
+Different cases are processed at different timelines depending on many factors.
 Refugees whose cases have been submitted for resettlement should be patient while the case is being processed.
-It may be one to two years, or sometimes longer, for a final decision and departure to the resettlement country.
+It may take one to two years, or longer, for a final decision to be made and for the refugee to depart to the resettlement country.

 Confidentiality